 [ Skip Main Nav ]

 The dynamic retail industry won’t wait for you.
-That’s why we created the Associate of Arts concentration in Retail Management (Certificate Track) en-route degree program.
+That’s why we created the Associate of Arts concentration in Retail Management* (Certificate Track) en route degree program.
 This option allows you to advance your job skills and enter the job market faster.
-Instead of getting one degree at the end of two years, you earn your certificate and transition smoothly to classes that will lead to your associate degree.
+Instead of getting one degree at the end of two years, you'll earn your certificate and transition smoothly to classes that will lead to your associate degree.

 With an additional certificate credential, you’re on a swifter track to your career goals.
 Once in the program, you’ll gain skills in customer service management, sales and marketing, supply management, retail operations, merchandising and personnel management — which you can use on the job while you finish your associate degree.

-Learn more about the Associate of Arts concentration in Retail Management (Certificate Track) by speaking with an Enrollment Advisor.
+Learn more about the Associate of Arts concentration in Retail Management (Certificate Track) by speaking with an Enrollment Representative.

 Investigate federal financial aid options including government grants and loans.
 Your advisor will help you check your eligibility.